PeteJobi/RealEsrganUpscalerGUI/README.md

 ## How to build
+You need to have DotNet 6 runtime installed to build or run the software.
+Download the latest runtime [here](https://dotnet.microsoft.com/en-us/download).
+If you're not sure which one to download, try [.NET 6.0 Version 6.0.16](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.408-windows-x64-installer)

 In the project folder, run the below
 ```
 dotnet publish -p:PublishSingleFile=true -r win-x64 -c Release --self-contained false